Dorset OPC

 Affpuddle

-Affpuddle is a village in the Piddle Valley, 9 miles east of Dorchester close to Moreton, Tolpuddle and Puddletown.
-The village dates at least from Saxon times and is named in the Domesday book as Affpidela with a manor house belonging to the Abbot of Cerne.
-The church dates from the time of Edward IV, the tower contains four bells.
-A school was built in the village in 1870 for the children of both Affpuddle and Tonerspuddle
+Affpuddle is a village and parish in the Piddle Valley, nine miles east of Dorchester close to Moreton, Tolpuddle and Puddletown.
+The village dates at least from Saxon times and is named in the Domesday book as Affapidela with a manor house belonging to the Abbot of Cerne.

 The post of Online Parish Clerk (OPC) is currently vacant